boryspaulewicz/bhsdtr/ordinal/Readme.md

           1.29   1.31
     97.5% 1.61   1.68

-Ok, we did simplify things, but it still makes sense to take a look at the other gamma effects, because these other effects correspond to the variability in the *pattern* of the thresholds, and the estimates of the thresholds in our ordinal model seem perfectly fine.
+Ok, we did simplify things a bit, but it still makes sense to take a look at the other gamma effects, because these other effects correspond to the variability in the *pattern* of the thresholds, and the estimates of the thresholds in our ordinal model seem perfectly fine.

 ``` r
 round(HPDinterval(as.mcmc(s4[, grep('gamma_fixed', names(s4))])), 2)